GryphLifeContact Us

-Transfer students are a unique part of the new student population at Guelph, having already begun your post-secondary experience at another college, university, or Indigenous institute.
-We recognize that this means that sometimes things will look a bit different than they do for other new students.
-We are here to help ease your transition to the University of Guelph by introducing all new students, including transfer students, to the things that make U of G unique, and to help you find your fit in your new campus community.
+already begun your post-secondary experience at another college, university, or Indigenous institute.
+This means that sometimes, things will look a little bit different than they do for other new U of G students.
+We are here to help make the transition to life at the University of Guelph as smooth as possible by introducing you to resources to set you up for success, traditions that make Guelph unique, and opportunities to meet new people and find your place in your new campus community.

 Transfer Student Supports at U of G